 Local Recording Groups

 Smaller local recording groups meet on an impromptu basis and arrangements are usually made by e-mail.
 Again these are a good opportunity to get out and about in the County, to improve your recording skills and to get to know other members of the Society - we usually manage to find a pub in which to round off the meeting.
-Ann Sankey organises one in the SW of the county and John Dicker around Norbury Park area.
-Please contact Ann or John who will welcome your involvement.
 Others are encouraged to form local groups as, apart from providing the stimulus to get out and record, working in a group makes for more accurate recording.

 At present, we hold two indoor meetings a year:

 • The AGM, which is usually held at Boxhill Village Hall early in the year.

 • The Social Evening/Afternoon, which is also usually held Boxhill Village Hall at the end of the recording season.

 Newsletters are circulated twice a year, usually in Spring to start off the recording year and in Autumn at the end of the recording season.
 During the year, information about recording priorities etc. is circulated by e-mail.
 To see two edited copies of our newsletter click October 2007 or April 2008. <top>

 The Society holds a number of botanical reference books, donated by members.
 These are available for loan from the Hon.
 Secretary (See Contact Us).
 A list of these books can be downloaded HERE

 The Surrey Rare Plant Register/New Surrey Flora